On rigidity of toric varieties arising from bipartite graphs: Characterization of the faces of an edge cone

-In the next proposition, it is shown that every facet of $\sigma_G^{\vee}$ can be constructed by an independent set satisfying certain conditions.
-We will interpret this result and give an alternative one-to-one description between the extremal ray generators of $\sigma_G$ and certain independent sets.
+The next Proposition shows that every facet of $\sigma_G^{\vee}$ can be constructed by an independent set satisfying certain conditions.
+Note that there is a one-to-one correspondence between the facets of $\sigma_G^{\vee}$ and the extremal rays of $\sigma_G$.
+The face $\tau \preceq \sigma_G^{\vee}$ is a facet of $\sigma_G^{\vee}$ if and only if $\tau^{*}: = \tau^{\bot} \cap \sigma_G$ is an extremal ray of $\sigma_G$.
+We will interpret the next result in \hyperref[11thm]{Theorem \ref*{11thm}} and give an alternative one-to-one description between the extremal ray generators of $\sigma_G$ and certain independent sets.
 This description allows us to study the faces of $\sigma_G$.

 \begin{prop} ({\cite{valenciavillareal}, \ Proposition \ 4.1, 4.6}) Let $A \subsetneq U_i$ be an independent set.
 Then $\mathcal{H}_A\cap \sigma_G^{\vee}$ is a proper face of $\sigma_G^{\vee}$.
 In particular, if $A\subsetneq U_1$, then $\mathcal{H}_A \cap \sigma_G^{\vee}$ is a facet of $\sigma_G^{\vee}$ if and only if $\G[A \sqcup N(A)]$ and $\G[(U_1 \backslash A) \sqcup (U_2\backslash N(A))]$ are connected and their union is a spanning subgraph of $G$.
 Furthermore, any facet of $\sigma_G^{\vee}$ has the form $\mathcal{H}_A \cap \sigma_G^{\vee}$ for some $A\subsetneq U_i$, $i=1$ or $i=2$. \end{prop}